karlhulme/djsonotron/readme.md

 Todo

-- Reject records with additional unknown properties?
+- Improve error messages where appropriate? e.g Record requires "" property.
+  Integer (5) must be greater than 10.
+- Write tests to check production of validation code
-- Write a test to verify the string & record test cases.
+- Write a test to verify type system (which means checking valid/invalid test cases of string/record)
-- Generate typescript definitions that I can use to define request/response API messages
+- Generate typescript definitions from records
-- Generate parsing functions that I can use to parse inbound JSON payloads
+- Generate parsing functions for records that I can use to parse inbound JSON payloads

 And then...